AymenXS/AymenXS/README.md

 <h1>👻 ~ I'm Aymen!</h1>
-Task-driven, innovative developer with 3 years of experience in web development, ranging from freelancing, to voluntary work, to boot-camp.
-Proficient in creating 100% responsive websites from scratch as well as maintaining websites for clients.
-Fast-learning any newer technology with excellent troubleshooting skills.
-Able to work in a group or alone.
+Web developer with 3 years across freelance, volunteer, and bootcamp projects.
+Builds responsive interfaces from scratch and picks up new tools quickly.
+Works well independently or in a team.

 <br/>